Dlumatic/blog/Readme.md

 Upload of a Markdown blog I'm doing.  project is currently not complete.

-Built using Bootstrap, Mongo, Node
+Built using Bootstrap, Mongo, Node.